ART-Protocol-Organization/docs/whitepaper/whitepaper.md

 #### 1.1.4 PoS Conclusion
 The PoS-based mainnet of ART Protocol is designed to build a sustainable and efficient blockchain network.
 By combining energy efficiency, security, and scalability, it establishes the foundation for next-generation blockchain technology while ensuring fairness and transparency for all network participants.
 #### 1.1.5 Asset Protocol
-Asset protocol "programmed rules for the movement and transaction of tokenized assets" operates on the Web3.0 platform and overall trade platform based on smart contracts on the decentralized computing structure of blockchain.
+Asset protocol "programmed rules for the movement and transaction of tokenized assets" operates on the Web3.0 and trade platform based on smart contracts on the decentralized computing of blockchain.

 ![asset_protocol](https://github.com/user-attachments/assets/5de64fe1-58a8-45a0-b8d3-d1a3fd4bfb4e)

-- **DAO protocol**: Rules for the movement of quantifiable assets and the measurement of value associated with the movement of goods and services among specific purpose groups(DAO : Decentralized Autonomous Organization)) in human society.
+- **DAO protocol**: Rules for the movement of goods and services with measurement of value among specific purpose groups(DAO : Decentralized Autonomous Organization)) in human society.
 Activities in production, services and consumption of prosuming style.
 - **Merchandising protocol**: Rules related to the overall activities of prosuming, including production and transportation, storage in intermediate processes, and securing a certain delivery time.
 - **Exchange protocol**: Rules for exchanging and trading tokenized assets and Artcoin is used as utility.
 <br>